 Q89.4.
 M1306-M1324.
 If at the SOC visit, the assessing clinician observes an open ulcer over a bony prominence, with history of pressure and visible bone, can the clinician report this as a Stage 4 pressure ulcer, even if not able to get confirmation of the diagnosis from the physician prior to completing the assessment?
-[Q&A EDITED 10/16; Q&A EDITED 4/15; ADDED 06/14; Previously CMS Qtrly 01/14 Q&A #5]
+[Q&A EDITED 10/18; EDITED 10/16; EDITED 4/15; ADDED 06/14; Previously CMS Qtrly 01/14 Q&A #5]

 A89.4.
-At SOC, the assessing clinician responsible for completing the SOC comprehensive assessment must have visualized the wound in order to include it as a Stage 4 pressure ulcer in the SOC OASIS pressure ulcer items.
 These items are a report of the clinician's integumentary status assessment findings.
-A pressure ulcer may be reported on OASIS based on visualization of the wound, patient assessment and interview and review of relevant related historical documentation.
-Although the assessing clinician can report the observed ulcer on the OASIS without physician confirmation, collaboration with the physician would be required in order to diagnose and code the ulcer, and to receive related orders and/or provide physician ordered care related to the pressure ulcer.
+A pressure ulcer/injury may be reported on OASIS based on visualization of the wound, patient assessment and interview, review of relevant related historical documentation and clinical judgment re: etiology.
+Although the assessing clinician can report the observed ulcer/injury on the OASIS integumentary status items without physician confirmation, collaboration with the physician is required in order to add a diagnosis and ICD-10-CM code to the OASIS diagnosis items and the patient's Plan of Care and to receive related orders and/or provide physician ordered care related to the pressure ulcer/injury.

 Q89.5.
 M1306-M1322.
 On SOC, the RN assesses a scar from a closed pressure ulcer.
 Upon further interview and assessment, the patient's family states that the patient had a pressure ulcer but they are not able to give the RN any staging information.
-How would this pressure ulcer be documented in M1311, Current Number of Unhealed Pressure Ulcers at Each Stage?
-[Q&A EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #13; Q&A ADDED 06/14; Previously CMS Qtrly 04/14 Q&A #9]
+How would this pressure ulcer be documented in M1311, Current Number of Unhealed Pressure Ulcers/Injuries at Each Stage?
+[Q&A EDITED 10/18; EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #13; Q&A ADDED 06/14; Previously CMS Qtrly 04/14 Q&A #9]

 A89.5.
-If the assessing clinician becomes aware that the patient had a full-thickness (Stage 3 or 4) pressure ulcer in the past that is now closed, the ulcer is considered healed and no longer reportable as a pressure ulcer on the OASIS.
+If the assessing clinician becomes aware that an observable scar is the result of a healed pressure ulcer, do not report as a pressure ulcer on the OASIS.

-Q89.6.M1311.
+Q89.6.
+M1311.
 If a patient has an unstageable pressure ulcer due to black stable eschar at SOC and during the episode it peels off and leaves an area of newly epithelialized tissue, how should this be staged at Discharge on M1311?
 [Q&A EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #14; Q&A ADDED 04/15; Previously CMS Qtrly 10/14 Q&A #6]